NeuroTechX/ntx_slack_archive/eegdata.md

  >What an awesome project!
 This is definitely going to help grow the field.
 Preprocessing algos is such a huge bottle for new ppl!

+5/2/2017 1:23 AM

+ **mhough** :

+ >Yeah sydneyneurotechx  it's continuous EEG done for whatever hospitals can bill for?
+I haven't looked at it closely for events etc. I'll get the link.
+Only heard about it from a stats guy a couple of months ago.
+All low channel count so not so interesting for much spatially.